LudwigBooysen/LudwigBooysen/README.md

 - ⚡ Fun fact **I learned coding since the age of 12**

-- 🎵 I also learned how to write and produce songs / beats (FL Studio 20🥭) (Feel free to check out my YT chanel 📹)
+- 🎵 I also learned how to write and produce songs / beats (FL Studio 20🥭) (Feel free to check out my YT channel 📹)

-- 📸 As a hobby I love to take qualtity (HD) photos of beutiful scenes and moments (Linked / showed on my Insta 📷 and website 📃)
+- 📸 As a hobby I love to take quality (HD) photos of beutiful scenes and moments (Linked / showed on my Instagram 📷 and website 📃)

 <h3 align="left">Connect with me:</h3>
 <p align="left">